 If this kind ages a while, then we have the aged fresh cheese.
 Mostly made from goats’ milk, a thin and transparent white or grey-blue rind can be found on the aged type.

 The well-known types of fresh cheeses include Cream Cheese, Mozzarella, Cottage, Ricotta, Queso Fresco, and Mascarpone.

 This type has more fat compared to the previous group (between 24-26%) and is made with the help of penicillin mold.
 In fact, they ripen from the outside and can be easily distinguished with the soft layer of mold atop.

 Cheese-makers expose the soft-ripened varieties to the mentioned molds so that the fats on the outside layers will be converted into aromatic elements.
 You should be aware to avoid using cheeses of this type that have a strong smell of ammonia.

 The most favorite types of soft-ripened cheeses include Camembert, Brie, and Cambozola.

 Having around 26-28% of fat, this one is created by removing the whey as a result of pressure.
 It is often aged for about a few months and results in a creamy and moist product.

-Havarti, Jarlsberg, Muenster, Limburger, Epoisses, taleggio, and Chaumes are some examples of semi-soft cheeses around the world.
+Havarti, Jarlsberg, Muenster, Limburger, Epoisses, Taleggio, and Chaumes are some examples of semi-softs around the world.

 If you extend the pressing for hours, or in some cases weeks, you get a compact curd that is called a hard or semi-hard cheese.
 The fat percentage of this kind falls somewhere between 28-34% and can attract mold of different colors during the preparations.